mdklatt/cookiecutter-python-app/README.rst

 ###################################
-Python Application Project Template
+Python CLI Application Project Template
 ###################################

 |badge|

-This is a `Cookiecutter`_ template for creating a Python application project.
+This is a `Cookiecutter`_ template for creating a Python CLI application project.

 ================